An extended Demazure product on integer permutations via min-plus matrix multiplication: Introduction

 We will follow the convention that elements of $S_d$ are extended to permutations of $\ZZ$ that fix all $n \not\in [1,d]$.
 This does not affect the values $\sa(a,b)$ for $1 \leq a,b \leq d+1$, but it does allow an alternative form of Equation \eqref{eq:demazureMin} that does not depend on the choice of $d$:

 This equation generalizes nicely to larger groups than $S_d$.
 For example, the \emph{affine symmetric groups $\widetilde{S}_k$} (see Example \ref{eg:extAffine} or Section \ref{ssec:extAffine} for a definition) are Coxeter groups embedded as subgroups of the permutations of $\ZZ$, and Equation \eqref{eq:demazureMinZ} holds, with $\sigma_n$ replaced by different generators, in $\widetilde{S}_k$ as well.
-A simple proof is in \cite{pflBriefTropBN}; this also follows from this paper's results.
+A simple proof is in \cite{pflBriefTropBN} and is sketched in \cite{cpRR}; this also follows from this paper's results.

 The present paper uses the min-plus description of $\star$ to generalize it to a much wider class of permutations.
 This generalization makes it possible to combine elements of $S_d$ and elements of $\widetilde{S}_k$ for different values of $k$.
 Though this may appear at first glance to be an idle curiosity, such ``mixed modulus'' Demazure products occur in the theory of divisors on graphs and algebraic curves.
-Indeed, the impetus to write this paper was originally to provide a self-contained reference for various facts needed in ongoing work in tropical in algebraic geometry.
-A preview of the intended applications may be found in Appendix \ref{app:curvesGraphs}.
-See also the short paper \cite{pflBriefTropBN}, which is designed as a simple proof-of-concept that does not require the material developed here.
+Indeed, the impetus to write this paper was originally to provide a self-contained reference for various facts needed for work on tropical and algebraic curves.
+A brief discussion of these applications may be found in Appendix \ref{app:curvesGraphs}.

 The group considered herein is the group of \emph{almost-sign-preserving permutations,} which are the largest class of permutations $\alpha: \ZZ \to \ZZ$ for which $\sa$ and $\sai$ both take only finite values.
 This group is uncountable, and defining $\star$ in terms of a generating set is not feasible.
-We prove the existence of an associative product $\star$ in this context, defined by the min-plus formulation (Theorem \ref{thm:starExists}), and demonstrate that it shares several nice aspects of the Demazure product on $S_d$, including a characterization as a ``greedy product'' in Bruhat order (Theorem \ref{thm:starGreedy}) and a ``reduction theorem'' (Theorem \ref{thm:reduce}) for simplifying inequalities of the form $\alpha \star \beta \geq \gamma$ (in Bruhat order).
+We prove the existence of an associative product $\star$ in this context, defined by the min-plus formulation (Theorem \ref{thm:starExists}), and demonstrate that it shares several nice aspects of the Demazure product on $S_d$, including a characterization as a ``greedy product'' in Bruhat order (Theorem \ref{thm:starGreedy}) and a ``reduction theorem'' (Theorem \ref{thm:reduce}) for simplifying inequalities of the form $\alpha \star \beta \geq \gamma$.